commercetools/connect-payment-integration-adyen/README.md

 Regarding the development of processor module, please refer to the following documentations:
 - [Development of Processor](./processor/README.md)

-#### Register as connector in commercetools Connect
+#### Connector in commercetools Connect
-Follow guidelines [here](https://docs.commercetools.com/connect/getting-started) to register the connector for public/private use.
+Use public connector listed in connect marketplace.
+If any customization done, follow guidelines [here](https://docs.commercetools.com/connect/getting-started) to register the connector for private use.

 #### Deployment Configuration
 In order to deploy your customized connector application on commercetools Connect, it needs to be published.
 For details, please refer to [documentation about commercetools Connect](https://docs.commercetools.com/connect/concepts)